Nonadiabatic corrections to electric quadrupole transition rates in H$_2$

 We note that Eq.\,(4) of Ref.~\cite{Wolniewicz98} contains a misprint in the $J''=J'+2$ case, namely the numerator should read $3(J'+1)(J'+2)$ instead of $(3J'+1)(J'+2)$.
 Nevertheless, numerical transition rates in Ref.~\cite{Wolniewicz98} appear to be calculated with the correct rotational factors.

 The radial matrix element in Eq. (\ref{92}) is calculated with $D(R)$ given by Eq. (\ref{57}) and with nuclear wavefunctions $\chi$ being a solution of the radial equation with the inclusion of the diagonal adiabatic correction.
 We note that the $A_\mathrm{E2}$ rate is sensitive to this transition energy; therefore, we take values from the \textsc{H2Spectre} code~\cite{h2spectr}, which are accurate to about 1 MHz.

-Our numerical results are in agreement with those of Wolniewicz \cite{Wolniewicz98} and Komasa \cite{komasam1}, but should be more accurate due to the inclusion of the leading nonadiabatic correction $D^{(1)}$.
+Our numerical results are in agreement with those of Wolniewicz~\cite{Wolniewicz98} and Komasa~\cite{komasam1}, but should be more accurate due to the inclusion of the leading nonadiabatic correction $D^{(1)}$.
 In fact, the E2 transition rates' uncertainty is now dominated by the unknown relativistic corrections, which we estimated by $\alpha^2$ times $A_\mathrm{E2}$.
-For the M1 transition rates, we use Eq.\,(13) from Ref.~\cite{komasam1}, and our results are also in agreement with that work.
+We note, that magnetic dipole (M1) transitions occur at the same wavelengths as the electric quadrupole (E2) transitions.
+Consequently, in the spontaneous emission the total transition probability is the sum of the separate M1 and E2 rates.
+Therefore, whenever transition rates in the Q-branch ($J''=J'$) are of interest, one has to include also the M1 channel.
+For the M1 transition rates in Table \ref{tab:rate}, we use Eq.\,(13) from Ref.~\cite{komasam1}, and our results are in a good agreement.